HUN

 Floating in weightlessness is a multidimensional movement experience with calming and healing effects in both the short and long term.
 It can lead you into a state where tensions stored in tissues, emotional blocks, and traumas begin to dissolve, and your energy balances.
 Cellular self-healing processes may be activated.
 By the end of the session, you will feel lighter, freer, and more at ease within yourself.

-The session begins with a brief conversation explaining what will happen in the water and for you to share your condition for that day.
-Afterward, there will be about 5–10 minutes for sharing and discussing your experiences, if you wish.
+The Aquatic Movement Meditation session lasts approximately 50–55 minutes.
+The session begins with a short conversation, during which I explain what will happen in the water, and you have the opportunity to share your current state for that day.
+After the floating experience, there is about 5–10 minutes available—if you wish—to share and discuss your experiences.

 In case of strong wind or heavy rain, we will look for an alternative indoor pool.
 If this is not possible, the session will be rescheduled.

 You do not need to know how to swim to participate.
-Your face can be above water throughout the session, and there is also the possibility to flow with your face in the water, which we will discuss before the session.
-I mainly lead the movement meditation sessions in the thermal pools of Dagály Bath (34 and 36 Celsius degrees).
-In Dagály, there is plenty of space for free movement and flow, so you can deepen in your inner processes in a safe energy field.
+Your face can remain above the water throughout the session, and there is also the option to flow with your face in the water, fully immersed—this will be discussed during the short conversation before the session.

 Before booking, please read the contraindications below.

-For booking, please contact me through the form at the bottom of this page or contact me at the Booking menu.
+For booking, please contact me through the form at the bottom of this page or through the Booking menu.

 I look forward to seeing you in the water.